ryan-inman/ticket-lifecycle/README.md

 <br />

 <p>
-After reaching out to the System Admin Team we have resolved the issue and can now close the ticket by selecting "Closed" in the Ticket Status box.
+After reaching out to the System Admin Team we have resolved the issue and can now close the ticket by selecting "Resolved" in the Ticket Status box.
 </p>
 <br />